AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/marketo-measure-maintenance.md

 **Review custom channel mapping for accuracy (1x/month)**

 During onboarding, you set up custom channel mapping for your online and offline marketing efforts.
-As your marketing strategy and use of Marketo Measure evolve, you will want to keep an eye on that mapping logic to ensure that all your Touchpoints are being categorized appropriately.
+As your marketing strategy and use of Marketo Measure evolve, you want to keep an eye on that mapping logic to ensure that all your Touchpoints are being categorized appropriately.

-Remember, [!DNL Marketo Measure] reprocesses your data when you edit mapping logic, so you won't be able to change these rules more than once every 7 days.
+Remember, [!DNL Marketo Measure] reprocesses your data when you edit mapping logic, so you won't be able to change these rules more than once every seven days.

 Reference [this article](/help/channel-tracking-and-setup/online-channels/online-custom-channel-setup.md) for Online setup, [this article](/help/channel-tracking-and-setup/offline-channels/offline-custom-channel-setup.md) for Offline setup, and this list of best practices curated from our customers:

 * Review Touchpoints that are currently falling into any "Other" or "NULL" channels you may have set up.
-If appropriate, update your mapping logic to re-categorize those Touchpoints into more accurate channels.
+If appropriate, update your mapping logic to recategorize those Touchpoints into more accurate channels.
 * Review Touchpoints that are currently falling into your Direct channels.
 If some of your email marketing campaigns or other efforts are missing UTM parameters, there's a good chance that traffic is being inappropriately bucketed into a Direct channel.
 Consider updating your UTM parameters to capture the referring source.

 **Evaluate touchpoint suppression settings (1x/quarter)**

-If you are seeing a lot of touchpoints that you'd prefer not be considered in your attribution story (from a [!DNL Login] or [!DNL Unsubscribe forms], a Careers page, or an internal app, for example), you may want to evaluate your existing touchpoint suppression settings.
+If you are seeing many touchpoints that you'd prefer not be considered in your attribution story (from a [!DNL Login] or [!DNL Unsubscribe forms], a Careers page, or an internal app, for example), you may want to evaluate your existing touchpoint suppression settings.
 Once a quarter, pinpoint any groups of touchpoints that are creating unnecessary noise and update your suppression logic appropriately.
 [Here's a helpful article](/help/advanced-marketo-measure-features/touchpoint-settings/touchpoint-removal-and-touchpoint-suppression.md)  with the how-to.

 **Review custom stage mapping for accuracy (1x/quarter) (if applicable)**

-If you are using any custom [!UICONTROL Lead], [!UICONTROL Contact], or [!UICONTROL Opportunities] stages, you may have also customized what part of the pipeline those stages map to and whether or not those stages are included in a custom attribution model.
+If you are using any custom [!UICONTROL Lead], [!UICONTROL Contact], or [!UICONTROL Opportunities] stages, you may have also customized what part of the pipeline those stages map to and whether those stages are included in a custom attribution model.
 Once a quarter, visit [this article](/help/advanced-marketo-measure-features/custom-attribution-models/custom-attribution-model-and-setup.md) to refresh your memory on custom stage mapping and ensure that you are accurately tracking your custom stages.

 **Compare Machine Learning Model to Custom Model weighting (1x/quarter) (if applicable)**